 Get Hired: Employment & Internships For Students

-The Student Employment and Internship Center provides students and alumni access and support for seeking professional experience via multiple online platforms, including the Seahawk Job Board and Monterey Bay Internships.
+The Employment and Internship Office provides students and alumni access and support for seeking professional experience via multiple online platforms, including the Seahawk Job Board.
 These tools allow students to access job and internship opportunities with numerous employer and community partners in the Monterey Bay and San Francisco Bay Regions as well as on campus Student Assistant jobs.

 In addition, students can also attend and participate in multiple on campus and off campus hiring events and job fairs.
 Event information as well as tips on how to prepare and maximize these opportunities can be found below.

 The NEW Seahawk Job Board powered by Jobspeaker is an online platform that will give you access to current job and internship opportunities and inform you of career-related activities happening on and off campus.
 Review the steps to set up your account below and note the IMPORTANCE of updating your EMAIL in the system.

 You'll gain access to: